 The court can use its case management powers to:

-The CAT has similar powers pursuant to rules 41–43 of the CATR.
+The CAT has similar powers pursuant to Rules 41–43 of the CATR.

 Informal group action mechanisms, GLOs and representative actions

 The general rule is that the losing party pays the costs of the successful party, in addition to bearing their own costs.
-Given the significant costs typically generated by group actions, this general rule has been a factor in deterring unmeritorious group actions being pursued through the courts.
+Given the significant costs typically generated by group actions, this general rule has been a factor in deterring unmeritorious group actions from being pursued through the courts.

 Parties to group actions brought in the High Court after 1 April 2013 may be required to submit a costs budget.
 In the context of a complex group action, these can be subject to intense scrutiny by the court.
-In Maurice Hutson & Ors v Tata Steel UK Ltd (2020) EWHC 771 (QB) which involved a GLO of more than 300 claimants, the High Court rejected an application by the claimants to retrospectively revise a previously approved costs budget and reduced a future budget by more than half.
+In Maurice Hutson & Others v Tata Steel UK Ltd (2020) EWHC 771 (QB) which involved a GLO of more than 300 claimants, the High Court rejected an application by the claimants to retrospectively revise a previously approved costs budget and reduced a future budget by more than half.